phelipe/phelipe/README.md

 Developer, researcher and DevOps enthusiast.
 I have been working as a developer and free software colaborator for 8 years.

 <img align="right" width="60%" height="auto" src="https://wakatime.com/share/@06979e6f-62de-40a1-be04-e34f86f93ffe/529a9008-abf4-4461-ab30-3d1e4b8488fb.svg"></img>

-On the side you can see what I worked with this week
+You can see what I worked with this week